Hello to all readers.

 #5 Don’t sweat the small stuff.

 This is not just a cliche.
 Even if something seems huge, turn it small.
+Become an inner magician.
 You may need readjustment, when you consider the angle at which you’re looking at things.
 Remember perspective.
 And relativity.
-That’s how illusions works, after all – think David Blaine.
-What happened earlier in the day may mean nothing in the grand scheme of things, especially when you’ve taken a step back, and looked at it from an entirely different angle.
+That’s how illusions works, after all.
+What happened earlier in the day may mean nothing in the grand scheme of things, especially when you’ve taken a step back, and looked from an entirely different angle.